Technology and Supply Chain

 As

-Copy the URL and paste it in a new browser window or tab and log in—use one of the following user credentials:
+Copy the URL and paste it in a new browser window or tab and log in.
+Use the following user credentials:

 Username: